compmem/smile/docs/examples/iat_mouse/iat_mouse.rst

     #Start setting up the experiment
     exp = Experiment()

-    #Show the instructions to the paricipant
+    #Show the instructions to the participant
     RstDocument(text=instruct_text, base_font_size=RSTFONTSIZE, width=RSTWIDTH, height=exp.screen.height)
     with UntilDone():
         #When a KeyPress is detected, the UntilDone